terra-quantum-public/tq42sdk/README.md

 Please visit our [Help Center Homepage](https://help.terraquantum.io/).

-Customers can also contact our Customer Support team via the Help Centre using the help widget.
+Customers can also contact our Customer Support team via the Help Center using the help widget.
 Here, you can:

 - Contact our team for technical support
 - Report a bug on our platform